After Las Vegas massacre, Trump silent on gun control

 Such shootings are a fact of life in America and a political fact of life for US leaders.

-There have already been over 270 mass shootings in the United States this year alone although the exact definition is contested.
+There have already been more than 270 mass shootings in the United States this year alone, although the exact definition is contested.

 Trump, in a series of public displays of grief, ordered that flags be flown at half-staff until sunset on Friday, offered prayers for the victims and announced he would visit Las Vegas on Wednesday.